menej/KulinarikaApp/README.md

 # KulinarikaApp
+Project made by: Enej Mastnak

-A web app that offers the publication of recepies by home cooks.
+Kulinarika is a web app that offers effortless access to home cooking recipes written by home cooks.